 Students and Parents – I hope you find this website helpful over the course of your time in my class.
 I know that now more than ever we are all looking for faster, easier ways to access information, and hopefully you find the videos, podcasts, assignments and notes that will be available on this webpage useful.
+In 2015 when I began this website my audience was primarily my students, as I wanted to provide them a central location to access the digital versions of our classroom instruction.
+Five year later, with the centralization of my digital content to Google Classroom, my audience for this website has shifted to parents and guardians who do not have access to the Google Classroom suite.
+I hope to provide you with an overview of our instruction so that you may assist and support your students learning at home.
 Should you have any questions or issues using the resources on my webpage, please feel free to email me.

-At the top right hand corner of the webpage you will see icons that will lead you to my social media pages (YouTube, Google Plus, Twitter, etc) as well as an email icon.
+At the top right hand corner of the webpage you will see icons that will lead you to my Youtube channel as well as an email icon.
 Additionally there is a magnifying glass you may use the search the site for the information or assignments that you are looking for.

 The home page will always display a slideshow of the four most recent posts for all classes.
 Below that you’ll notice that each course appears in it’s own section, with the four most recent posts available to click on as well.